-Madelaine Bullwinkel has been teaching the "whys" and "how tos" of French cooking in an interactive environment for 40 years, Her hands-on classes are held at the Alliance Francaise de Chicago, Read It And Eat and private kitchens.
+Madelaine Bullwinkel has been teaching the "whys" and "how tos" of French cooking in an interactive environment for 40 years, Her hands-on classes are held at the Alliance Francaise de Chicago and private kitchens.
 Madelaine's recipes interpret current trends in French cuisine with today's home cook in mind.
 The emphasis in on quality ingredients and basic techniques.

 Madelaine is a graduate of Smith College and the University of Chicago.
 She has a degree in Haute Cuisine Francaise from L'Academie de Cuisine in Bethesda, Maryland.
-Madelaine also published a cookbook, Gourmet Preserves Chez Madelaine.
-In March 2005.
-It will be reissued in 2017.
+Madelaine's cookbook, Artisanal Preserves was reissued in 2017.
 Chez Madelaine Cooking School was featured in Bon Appetit and in a "Travel to Cook" insert in Better Homes and Gardens.
 In October 2001 Madelaine received a Good Eating Award from The Chicago Tribune: "Good Eating honors those in the food and beverage industries who are making a difference in Chicago through their commitment, quality, passion and vision.
 These experts have enhanced life in Chicago with their accomplishments."